nicoandra/presentations/ddos/index.md

 #### Mitigation techniques

 * If you host an NTP server, disable the _monlist_ command.
-* If you are an BGP operator -often a big ISP- , ensure that you don't pass NTP packets along if the Source IP looks strange.
+* If you are an BGP operator, ensure that you don't pass NTP packets along if the Source IP looks strange.

 ----